‘Too Good': Youth Football Team With Perfect Record Kicked Out of Playoffs

 The Keller Youth Association said the Rebels are still welcome to play their final game this weekend but told them they wouldn’t be allowed in the playoffs – no matter their record.

-Montero credited her team's success with hard work and said as a coach, she never tried to run up the score.
+Montero credited her team's success with hard work and said she never tried to run up the score.

 For the young players, it’s a confusing lesson about what’s fair.